papanisaicharan/Learn-React/README.md

 export default App;

 ```
-Instead doing this manually, we can do it using useReducer. userReducer - This is a simple function that takes the current state as the input and returns the new state.
+Instead of doing this manually, we can do it using useReducer. userReducer - This is a simple function that takes the current state as the input and returns the new state.

 ```javascript
 import React, { useEffect, useReducer, useState } from "react";